 olive oil for pan

 *A useful tip in handeling beets: coat your hands with olive oil before cutting or peeling, this will help to ensure your hands don't turn pink!

 Preheat your oven to 400 degrees, while heating, wash and prep your beets.
 If they still have their stems and leaves, remove them, otherwise leave the skins on and cut in half length wise.
 Lightly drizzle with olive oil and wrap in tin foil on a cookie sheet.
 Roast your beets for about 50 minutes.
 Let cool before peeling their skins away (the skins should rub off easily with your thumb if cooked properly).

 In a large pot on medium high heat, add a tablespoon of olive oil and sautee the onion, garlic and carrots.
 Once the onions are transparents and the carrots begein to soften slightly, pour in the vegetable broth.
 Bring to a boil, then reduce to a simmer.
 Add ground corriander, ginger, salt, pepper, lime zest and lime juice.
 Cover and continue to simmer for about 20 minutes, stirring occasionally.
 Puree the roasted beets in a food processor until completely smooth.
 Add the coconut milk and the broth mixture to the food processor along with the beets and puree again to combine everything.

 You can stop here and enjoy the soup as is, however, I like whipping up a cilantro puree for visual contrast and to add another layer of flavor.

 2 tbsp. of hummus (home made is always best!)

 1.5 tbsp. of olive oil

-Add these ingredients to a food processor on high until liquified.
+Add these ingredients to a blender or food processor on high until liquefied.
 Spoon a swirl onto the top of each bowl to create a beautiful punch of colour!